 Manta Cruise: You have the option of creating your own dive tour itinerary when you book a full charter on this yacht.

-MY Sheena Cruises to the more remote southern atolls of Thaa, Meemu, Vaavu and Laamu at really competitive rates.
+MY Sheena Cruises to the more remote southern atolls of Thaa, Meemu, Felidhoo and Laamu at really competitive rates.

 The Red Sea offers the best value for money for divers who demand professional liveaboards.
 Wreck diving adventures abound.
 There are sharks and dolphins aplenty in a sea that has many endemic species.